Opinion: The International Criminal Court’s threat to Netanyahu - KESQ

 Many of Israel’s closest allies such as the United Kingdom and Germany are parties to the ICC and would be bound by the court’s decision if a warrant were to be issued.
 It would greatly complicate their relations with Netanyahu since he would effectively become an international pariah who would not be able to travel to most countries.
 Already France and Belgium have issued statements in support of the ICC‘s requests for Netanyahu’s arrest warrant.

-If approved, the arrest warrant for Netanyahu would appear to put Israel, a sovereign state acting in self-defense — albeit leading to the deaths of thousands of Palestinians — on the same plane as Hamas, the terrorist group that instigated the war with its October 7 attacks on Israel that killed about 1,200 people.
+If approved, the arrest warrant for Netanyahu would appear to put Israel, a sovereign state acting in self-defense — albeit leading to the deaths of more than 35,000 Palestinians, according to the Ministry of Health in Gaza — on the same plane as Hamas, the terrorist group that instigated the war with its October 7 attacks on Israel that killed about 1,200 people.

 In the United States, there has been predictable pushback against the ICC move to try to issue an arrest warrant against Netanyahu.
 Republican Senate Minority Leader Mitch McConnell fulminated, “The ICC has succeeded only in discrediting itself even further as a rogue kangaroo court utterly untethered to morality or justice,” while US President Joe Biden said the call for an arrest warrant against Netanyahu was “outrageous.”

-Note: This article has been updated with the latest death toll from the Ministry of Health in Gaza.